 It is licensed for use in children from the age of 9.

 How many doses of the HPV vaccine do I need?

-The HPV vaccine consists of two or three doses, which are given by injection.
+The HPV vaccine consists of one or two doses, which are given by injection.
 The number of doses you require depends on your age.